skoppe/dconf-2022/slides.md

 The paper is a bit outdated, but this reasoning is spot on.
 Threads are just too easy to use incorrectly.
 Not to mention the synchronization primitives people are required to use to coordinate work on several threads.

+With threads you get a lot of non-determinism and you use synchronisation to get back to that deterministic world.

 -->